2005 Formula One World Championship: Team changes

 Renault finally won their first Constructors' Championship as a works team with this R25.

 McLaren finished second in the Constructors' Championship with this MP4-20.

 Ferrari's streak of 6 consecutive Constructors' Championships came to an end in 2005.
 Ferrari could only manage third place in this year's Constructors' Championship with the F2005.

-Toyota finished fourth in the Constructors' Championship with this TF105.
+Toyota finished fourth in the Constructors' Championship with the TF105.